kristoff-it/zine/zine/README.md

 #### Inheriting attributes using `super`

-This section calls `super` a keyword and not a tag because it can also be used as an attribute.
+`super` is a keyword and not (just) a tag because it can also be used as an attribute.

 ```html
 <footer zine-block="footer" style="font-size:0.5em;font-style:italic;">